Utopia (British TV series): Filming locations

 Utopia is set in London, but was filmed mostly in Merseyside and Yorkshire between April and October 2012, while the panning shot of the Mercury Hotel in the first episode was filmed in Westhoughton.
 Producer Bekki Wray-Rogers claimed the reason for this was that no other area in the UK could have provided them with such a variety of locations.
 Some scenes, such as the office of Conran Letts, were filmed at Scarisbrick Hall near Ormskirk.
 Scenes for the school shooting in episode 3 were filmed at Alsop High School in Walton whilst the school was closed for summer in July 2012.
 The empty red sandstone stately home the group make use of from episode 4 is filmed at Woolton Hall.
 The café scene in the fifth episode is filmed at TC's Cafe & Take-Away on Southport New Road near the village of Mere Brow.
 Many scenes were filmed in Crosby and Skelmersdale.
 Scenes set in the office of a fictional newspaper were shot in the offices of the Liverpool Echo newspaper on Old Hall Street in Liverpool.
 The final scene of the first series, with Jessica and Milner, was shot atop the Cunard Building, one of Liverpool's "three graces".

 In the second series, locations used included Barnsley Interchange in Barnsley, Temple Works in Leeds, The Chocolate Works in York, the Yorkshire Dales National Park, the Hepworth Gallery in Wakefield, and various spots in Leeds city centre, which doubled as London by superimposing London landmarks on the horizon.
 The scene in which Mr Rabbit and Philip Carvel meet was filmed at Allerton Castle near Harrogate.
 The abandoned building in the second episode of series 2 was shot in the former Terry's Chocolate Factory in York.

 Referencing real world events

 The TV drama referenced a number of real world events, and incorporated these events into the story of the conspiracy.
 In the second series, the show used various news footage from the 1970s including the assassinations of Aldo Moro, Carmine Pecorelli, Richard Sykes, and Airey Neave.
 The TWA Flight 841 disaster is also referenced in this episode.
 In particular, several events from a 10-day period in 1979, including the Three Mile Island accident and the collapse of the Labour government, had been combined as a jumping off point for the second series.

+More recently, conspiracy theorists have drawn parallels between the events of Utopia and the COVID-19 pandemic, believing coronavirus to be manufactured in a similar way to Utopia’s Russia flu.
+Kelly has stringently denied that the events of Utopia mirror reality, asserting it to be a work of fiction.
+He has also said that he is unsure if he would make the show today, given changes to the social climate that have helped normalise conspiracy theories.